vircadia/vircadia-docs-sphinx/docs/source/developer/interface/environment-variables.md

 This will cause logging with millisecond precision, and color coding messages by severity.

+    VIRCADIA_LOG_OPTIONS=milliseconds

+Will result in only millisecond precision being applied to logging.

 Color is enabled by default on Unix if output is being directed to a terminal, and disabled by default on Windows.